brand icon Mar172026

 About My Hair

-My hair is fine in texture but there’s a lot of it — which means it gets weighed down easily if a product is too heavy.
-At the same time, it’s prone to dryness and breakage, especially toward the ends.
-I highlight it a few times a year and I heat-style regularly, so hydration and strengthening both matter.
+My hair is fine in texture but fairly dense, which means it can get weighed down easily if a product is too heavy.
+At the same time, it’s also prone to dryness and breakage, especially toward the ends.
+Because I heat-style my hair regularly, hydration and strengthening are both important for keeping it healthy, which is a big reason for my full hair care routine.

 In general, my hair responds best to formulas that are: